featured image

 What happens if errors are discovered on a VAT inspection?

-Depending on the size and nature of the error, you will either be asked to make an adjustment on a subsequent VAT return, or you will be issued with an assessment.
-If you are issued with an assessment, you will also have to pay interest and penalties if appropriate.
+Depending on the severity and nature of the error, you will either be asked to make an adjustment on a subsequent VAT return, rectifying the mistake in your next submission, or you will be issued with an assessment.

 What happens at the end of the VAT inspection?